Attract The Right Job Or Clientele:

 What is UX research?

 The main idea behind UX research is to define how the customer thinks and behaves.
-By exploring their actions, the communication with your brand, as well as their thoughts, you can obtain and analyze the most useful data you’ll ever get to grow your business.
+By exploring their actions, their communication with your brand, as well as their thoughts, you can obtain and analyze the most useful data you’ll ever get to grow your business.

 UX research is based on task analysis, observation techniques, and feedback methodologies.
 There are two types: quantitative and qualitative.
 The first is exploratory and used to generate numerical data that quantifies the problem.
 This branch includes online and paper surveys, longitudinal studies, polls on the Web, and even analytics tools (including Google Analytics).